LEAGUE7QC/LEAGUE7QC.github.io/docs/organizational_guidelines.md

 **Voting Process:**
 - Voting will be conducted by the Founder to ensure security and fairness
 - The process will be as follows:
-  1. A #presidential-election channel will be created, visible only to Captains' Council members
+  1. A #presidential-election channel will be created
   2. President will post a message with the candidates as voting options
   3. Captains will cast their votes by reacting to the message with the corresponding emojis
   4. President will announce the results when the voting period ends